gowachin/matreex/vignettes/matreex.md

 #> GL integration occur on 32 cells
 #> midbin integration occur on 25 cells
 #> Loop done.
-#> Time difference of 41.9 secs
+#> Time difference of 50 secs
 ```

 Once the IPM is integrated on a BA range, we can use it to build a
 species upon it.
+In R, a species is a list object that is constructed
-This species will require few more function to works
+with the `species()` function.
+This list require few more functions to
-during simulations :
+work during simulations :

 -   `init_pop` : Function to draw the initial size distribution.
 The
     default one draw distribution for a basal area (later named BA) of 1